bcwik9/Espruino-Apps/README.md

 wifi.save(); // load hostname even if power loss/restart
 ```

+### Common Issues
+- Not all USB cables support data transport (ie. some only supply power).
+If you can't connect try a couple different USB cables.
+- The USB port you use must provide a good amount of power for a ESP chip to run.
+Usually a common PC USB port will not provide enough power.
+If you're having issues, try using a higher power USB port like a RaspberryPi provides

+## Apps
 ### bbq.js: Control the temperature of your smoker or BBQ grill.
 Servo and thermometers control the damper on a smoker or BBQ grill to control the temperature automatically.